Sophisticated Legal Counsel for Serious Entrepreneurs

 SPEAKING OF TEAMS

 As a business law firm, we want to be part of your team.
-Our best clients have a relationship with us long before a dispute arises because they recognize the value of having trusted legal counsel at every step of the way.
-(In fact, most of our litigation clients are businesses that did not have a relationship with a business attorney beforehand.
-But more about litigation below...)
+Our best clients have a relationship with us long before a "problem" arises because they recognize the value of having trusted legal counsel at every step of the way.
 We're not like 911; you don't have to wait until there is an emergency to call.

 SPEAKING OF BUDGETS

-Just like marketing, accounting, and banking are line items in your annual business / non-profit budget, there should also be a line item for legal services.
-We typically recommend 2-3% of the organization's annual revenues.
-Of course, this can vary quite a bit depending on whether the organization is a start-up or a rapidly growing company that has been in business for a few years.
+Just like marketing, accounting, and banking are line items in your annual business / nonprofit budget, there should also be a line item for legal services.
+Of course, just how much should be in your budget can vary quite a bit depending on whether the organization is a start-up or a rapidly growing company that has been in business for several years.
 It also depends on whether or not you are involved in a highly regulated industry.
 For example, franchisors, medical professionals, credit service companies, etc., can all expect to spend more for legal services than a brick and mortar retail business.
-Regardless, as long as the organization has a budget, our goal is to find a way to help you minimize legal risks, resolve disputes, and plan for the future within that budget.
+Regardless, as long as the organization has a budget, our goal is to find a way to help you minimize legal risks and plan for the future within that budget.

 If you love what you do and you want to build something amazing (or take amazing to the next level), then let's talk.